Oneil Cruz Player Props: Pirates vs. Reds

 Reds Pitching Rankings (2022)

-- Lodolo will take the mound to start for the Reds, his first of the season.
+- Ashcraft gets the call to start for the Reds, his first this season.

-- The 25-year-old southpaw last appeared Saturday, Oct.
-1 against the Chicago Cubs, when he started and went five innings.
+- The 25-year-old righty started and threw 5 1/3 innings when he last appeared Wednesday, Oct.
+5 against the Chicago Cubs.

 © 2023 Data Skrive.
 All rights reserved.